 - Poor communication – The best advice remains the simplest: always feel comfortable calling your lawyer if you have a question.
 If you have any questions about your case, or about your treatment or a doctor or your adjuster or about an IME that you are being sent to, or about how to file for your wage loss, replacement services, medical mileage or attendant care, call and talk with your lawyer as soon as possible.
 That’s our job – to be here for you.
 It is so much better that you talk with your lawyer before you do something that can hurt your case.
 Our lawyers have been completely specializing in serious automobile crashes for more than 50 years.
 Trust us, we’ve heard your question before.
 Probably many people have the same questions you have.
 We also understand the pain and the physical, emotional and psychological hardship you may be experiencing from your injuries.
 The most important thing is to know that we care; and we are here for you.
 One of the biggest mistakes that can ruin your car accident lawsuit is the question that was never asked.

 Injured and need a lawyer?
 Call Michigan Auto Law

 If you have been injured in a crash and you want to know what your options are for filing a car accident lawsuit in Michigan, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+Contact us here to get help from an experienced attorney or you can use the chat feature on our website.